The first Vinaigrette opened in 2008, in a funky adobe house in downtown Santa Fe,

 On ten terraced acres along the Nambe river, our NM farm is a wonder of agroecological farming that provides seasonal vegetables and fruit and farm fresh eggs for our restaurants.
 Soil preservation and rejuvenation and responsible water use guide us as we juggle the restaurants' demands with those of the land.
 We have recently added apple trees from Tooley's Trees in Truchas and are learning to make our own cider and cider vinegar.
 Coming soon: the farm will be available for private events and weddings!

-Our retreat and farm-to-be in Bastrop, tucked in a looping bend of the Colorado River just each of Austin, is in the works!
+Our retreat and farm-to-be in Bastrop, tucked in a looping bend of the Colorado River just East of Austin, is in the works!
 With plans for olive trees, 4 acres of raised beds for restaurant produce, state-of-the-art facilities for harvesting, composting and waste management, we hope to elevate and innovate the commercial food supply chain.
 Eco-friendly cabins, treehouse and bunkhouses will be nested throughout the farm, lodging for our back-to-nature tech detox retreat.